google/WebFundamentals/src/content/en/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.md

 {% include "web/_shared/contributors/paulkinlan.html" %}

 Warning: This article is out of date.
-The [latest guidance for Add to Homescreen can be found in Web Fundamentals.](/web/fundamentals/engage-and-retain/app-install-banners/)
+The <a href="/web/fundamentals/engage-and-retain/app-install-banners/">latest guidance for Add to Homescreen can be found in Web Fundamentals.</a>

 <img src="/web/updates/images/2015-03-03/add-to-home-screen.gif"
      alt="IO Site with install banner" class="attempt-right" />